tulriw9d/idrac-startup/README.md

 Make sure the pi is not attached to the UPS, that way it will power on and off with power outages which is vital.
 Use ethernet connections where possible.

+Dependencies:

+You need to install paramiko for this to work http://www.paramiko.org/installing.html